Rachael Gunn

-Rachael Louise Gunn (born 2 September 1987), known competitively as Raygun, is an Australian academic and former competitive breakdancer.
-She is a lecturer in the Department of Media, Communications, Creative Arts, Language, and Literature at Macquarie University Faculty of Arts.
+Rachael Louise Gunn (born 2 September 1987), known competitively as Raygun, is an Australian former academic and former competitive breakdancer.
+From 2020 to 2026 she was a lecturer in the Department of Media, Communications, Creative Arts, Language, and Literature at Macquarie University Faculty of Arts.

-Gunn gained media attention after competing in breaking at the 2024 Summer Olympics, the sport's debut at the Games.
-She received a score of zero in a competition against three opponents and did not progress past the first round, being the only competitor in either the men's or women's competitions to fail to score.
-After her performance, Gunn became the subject of widespread criticism and online bullying.
-In September 2024, Gunn was ranked by the World DanceSport Federation as the World's Number One in the sport of breakdancing.
-In November 2024, she announced she was retiring from competitive break-dancing after receiving overwhelming global criticism for her performance at the Olympics.
+Gunn competed in breaking at the 2024 Summer Olympics, the sport's debut at the games.
+She was one of 17 b-girls from around the world to compete in the games.
+She received no votes from the judges in her three battles and did not progress past the preliminary round.
+After her performance, Gunn became the subject of widespread criticism for her unorthodox, conceptual style which Reuters described as "perplexing" and a "misfire".

 Early life and education

 Rachael Louise Gunn was born on 2 September 1987 in Hornsby, New South Wales.
 She danced as a child, and was trained in ballroom, tap, and jazz styles.
 She has a brother, Brendan.

 Gunn attended Barker College before enrolling at Macquarie University, where she completed a bachelor's degree in contemporary music in 2009 and a PhD in cultural studies in 2017.
 Her PhD thesis, titled Deterritorializing Gender in Sydney's Breakdancing Scene: A B-girl's Experience of B-boying, explored "the intersection of gender and Sydney's breaking culture".
 Her doctoral advisor was Diane Hughes.